lensmedia/symfony-seo/readme.md

 ```
 _Example was made for bootstrap 5_

+### Breadcrumb resolver
-### Resolver allows for full control over the breadcrumbs
+A breadcrumb resolver allows for full control over the breadcrumbs when they have dynamic values.
 ```php
 #[Route(name: 'faq')]
 #[Meta(resolver: FaqResolver::class)]